Skip to content

 • classification_report printed for both models

-Visit the Python Graph Gallery and pick 2 plots that look interesting.
+Visit the Vega-Altair Example Gallery and pick 2 chart types that look interesting.
 Recreate them using the Survival IDS dataset (or a subset of it).

 Requirements

-1. Choose 2 different chart types (e.g., violin plot, radar chart, hexbin, pair plot, bubble chart)
+1. Choose 2 different chart types (e.g., violin plot, strip plot, radial chart, parallel coordinates, linked brushing, faceted chart)

 2. Adapt the gallery code to use columns from your dataset